shakirandagire/YummyAPI/README.md

     $ nosetests

+5. Install Postgres if not already installed.

+6. Create database for API

+   createdb flask_api

+7. Create database for tests

+   createdb test_db

-5. To initialize the database so that you can create the tables.
+8. To initialize the database so that you can create the tables.

     python manager.py db init